-- Consuming too much caffeine or carbonated beverages also increases your risk.
+- Having too much caffeine or too many carbonated beverages also increases your risk.

-The treatment for hypocalcemia is something only your doctor can determine after evaluating your individual needs.
+Hypocalcemia treatment is something only your doctor can determine after evaluating your individual needs.

-However, this disease is usually treated orally with calcium and vitamin D supplements.
+But, in general, we treat this disease with oral calcium and vitamin D supplements.

-- The goal is to keep calcium levels within normal limits.
-The problem with supplementing with calcium is that it may lead to kidney stones with continued use.
+- The goal is to keep calcium at normal levels.
+The problem with calcium supplements is that they can lead to kidney stones if you use them too long.

-To begin with, we need to make something clear: never take calcium supplements without medical supervision.
-Only your doctor can decide if you need calcium supplementation.
-Self-diagnosis and treatment is dangerous and not recommended.
+Before we get into this, we want to make one thing clear: never take calcium supplements without medical supervision.
+Only your doctor can decide if you need to take that approach.
+Self-diagnosis and treatment are dangerous and never a good idea.

-Because we have no way of knowing our calcium levels without tests performed by a doctor, we cannot run the risk of trying to increase self-diagnosed low calcium levels through the use of supplements.
+Because you have no way of knowing your calcium levels without a doctor’s tests, you shouldn’t run the risk of trying to increase self-diagnosed low calcium levels with supplements.

-It’s always best to consult your doctor for a diagnosis and treatment that meets your individual needs.
+It’s always best to see your doctor for a diagnosis, and so that they can find a treatment that meets your individual needs.

-- We should also point out that milk is not the only source of calcium.
-This mineral can be found in legumes like lentils and chickpeas.
-Eggs, nuts and broccoli are other foods that also contain adequate levels of calcium.
+- We also want to point out that milk isn’t the only source of calcium.
+You can get it from legumes like lentils and chickpeas too.
+Eggs, nuts, and broccoli are also foods with good levels of calcium.

-- It’s simply about eating a healthy, balanced diet that includes all the essential nutrients.
+- At the end of the day, it’s really about eating a healthy, balanced diet with all the essential nutrients.